Tiemon-hoi/OpenCore-Updater/README.md

 ***

 ## Usage
-- At the moment this script is only for testing purposes
 - only use it when you know what you are doing
 - if you have anything that you want me to include, feel free to contact me
 - if there are any bugs etc, contact me (Tijmen#9962 on Discord.)